alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 Today we'll be hacking with Swift.
 However, I promise that the domain driven core of EZClientAuth makes it conceptually portable to any langauge with interfaces (i.e. most).

-Note: This article assumes basic knowledge of interfaces, closures and null-checking.
-No problem if you're unfamiliar!
-Additional resources will be provided inline with their usage here.

 Here's what EZClientAuth is capable of:

 <h4>EZClientAuth Capabilities</h4>

-- <b>Authentication CRUD Operations</b>: Sign-in, Sign-out, determining whether or not the client is already authenticated or if a sign in is needed
+- <b>Authentication CRUD Operations</b>: Sign-in, Sign-out, determining current authentication state
 - <b>Peristing authentication state between application launches</b>
 - <b>Synchronizing authentication state across the entire application</b>: Because no one wants a stale cache or a stale token attached to HTTP calls
 - <b>Switch Auth Providers in One Line of Code</b>: Prevents vendor lock-in